PacktPublishing/Hands-On-Industrial-Internet-of-Things-Second-Edition/Chapter13/README.md

 # Deploying Analytics' Model

-::folder:: AzureML : using AzureML to deploy analytics
+:file_folder: AzureML : using AzureML to deploy analytics
+:file_folder: SageMaker : using SageMaker to deploy analytics
+:file_folder: MLflow : using MLflow to deploy analytics